How Do I Find Out About Contract Opportunities?

 Who Buys for the Scottish Public Sector?

-• At the next level down there are goods and services that are specific to each individual sector (Central Government, Local Government, NHS, and Colleges and Universities) e.g. all local authorities needs bin lorries.
-These sectoral contracts (called Category B) are let by the individual Centres of Expertise for each sector (see diagram);
+• at the next level down there are goods and services that are specific to each individual sector (Central Government, Local Government, NHS, and Colleges and Universities) e.g. all local authorities need bin lorries.
+These sectoral contracts (called Category B) are let by the individual Centres of Expertise for each sector (see table)

 Category A